trampgeek/moodle-qtype_coderunner/Readme.md

 If the *Twig All* checkbox for the question is checked, all other text fields of the question, except for the template itself, are processed by Twig directly after the template parameters field has been Twigged.
-This yield new values for the question text, test cases etc, which are used throughout the question's lifetime.
+This yields new values for the question text, test cases etc, which are used throughout the question's lifetime.
 The Twig environment used when processing all these